 Acknowledging its beginnings as a teacher's college, the University sustains excellence in teacher education while also continuing to expand offerings in traditional as well as new areas of study.
-From the core disciplines such as arts, humanities, and sciences to unique programs such as commercial aviation and community development, the University is committed to meeting the ever changing and evolving needs of the students it serves.
+From the core disciplines to unique, the University is committed to meeting the ever changing and evolving needs of the students it serves.
 It sustains quality in those programs by maintaining accreditation of all programs for which an accrediting agency exists.